What are the fundamentals behind rotary mechanical seals?

 Pumps

 Pumps are one of the most common applications for rotary mechanical seals.
-Whether it’s a centrifugal pump, positive displacement pump, or reciprocating pump, mechanical seals are used to prevent the leakage of the pumped fluid.
-In water treatment plants, mechanical seals in pumps ensure that water is transported efficiently without any leakage, which is crucial for maintaining water quality and supply.
-In the oil and gas industry, pumps equipped with mechanical seals are used to transfer crude oil, refined products, and other fluids, and a reliable seal is essential to prevent spills and ensure safe operation.
+Engineers use mechanical seals in centrifugal, positive displacement, and reciprocating pumps to prevent pumped fluid from leaking.
+In water treatment plants, pump mechanical seals enable systems to transport water efficiently without leakage, helping maintain water quality and a consistent supply.
+In the oil and gas industry, pumps equipped with reliable mechanical seals transfer crude oil, refined products, and other fluids safely, preventing spills and ensuring stable operation.

 Compressors